GutiSoftware/FPU-Extended-Calculator/README.md

 Take a look the new repository: Extended-precision-in-Delphi for changes in the new code.

-if you only want the last executable file this with maximun amount of significant digits this is the one: CalFPUEnglish40MaxDig.exe
+if you only want the last executable file this with maximun amount of significant digits this is the one: CalFPUEnglish41MaxDig.exe

-There is a version (CalcFPUenglish40Round.exe), that shown data rounded to only eighteen significant digits of precision, the actual precision of the FPU.
+There is a version (CalcFPUenglish41Round.exe), that shown data rounded to only eighteen significant digits of precision, the actual precision of the FPU.

-Added file: ChangesInThecomledDELPHIcodeToGetExtendedPrecision.txt to explain the improve code in the new version 2.1
+Added files: ChangesInThecomledDELPHIcodeToGetExtendedPrecision.txt and ChangesInThecompiledDELPHIcodeToGetExtendedPrecisionRound.txt to explain the improve code.

 Both versions are obteined compiling with SysUtils.dcu modified with the new code.
 There is a new repository with this file.